tessi/LazyNethack/README.md

 ### Option 1: Download

-Ok, I'll be honest.
-This is my first MacOS/Swift app and I just built it for my personal nethack viewing pleasure.
-So things might be broken.
-However, I also compiled things and bundled them as a release.

 1. Download from https://github.com/tessi/LazyNethack/releases
 1. Unpack the LazyNethack-x.x.zip file.
 1. Double-click (Open) the LazyNethack.saver file and choose to install it.